MagniteEngineering/fledge.polyfill/specifications/interest-groups.md

 ## Introduction

+An interest group is a way to group users/browser sessions with shared properties for which ads can target allowing the owner of this group to act as the buyer in an auction.

 ## How will they be stored?

 In order to recall an interest group data in the auction, a storage mechanism is required.
 The storage of this needs to be keyed by some combination of the `owner` and `name` fields in order to create a unique ID to get or set values.